elatov/elatov.github.io/_posts/2012-08-20-seeing-high-kavg-with-microsoft-cluster-services-mscs-rdms.md

 >
 > ** Note**: If a host is exhibiting these symptoms and does not host any of the MSCS virtual machine nodes, you may want to consider masking out the LUNs for these hosts.

 If you have the luxury of updating to ESXi 5.0 then there is another fix for this.
-You can set the LUN as perennially reserved and then you won&#8217;t run into this issue.
+You can set the LUN as perennially reserved and then you won't run into this issue.
 More info from VMware KB <a href="http://kb.vmware.com/kb/1016106" onclick="javascript:_gaq.push(['_trackEvent','outbound-article','http://kb.vmware.com/kb/1016106']);">1016106</a>:

-> ESXi 5.0 uses a different technique to determine if Raw Device Mapped (RDM) LUNs are used for MSCS cluster devices, by introducing a configuration flag to mark each device as &#8220;perennially reserved&#8221; that is participating in an MSCS cluster.
+> ESXi 5.0 uses a different technique to determine if Raw Device Mapped (RDM) LUNs are used for MSCS cluster devices, by introducing a configuration flag to mark each device as "perennially reserved" that is participating in an MSCS cluster.
 During a boot of an ESXi system the storage mid-layer attempts to discover all devices presented to an ESXi system during device claiming phase.
 However, MSCS LUNs that have a permanent SCSI reservation cause the boot process to elongate as the ESX cannot interrogate the LUN due to the persistent SCSI reservation placed on a device by an active MSCS Node hosted on another ESXi host.
 >
 > Configuring the device to be perennially reserved is local to each ESXi system, and must be performed on every ESXi 5.0 system that has visibility to each device participating in an MSCS cluster.
 This improves the boot time for all ESXi hosts that have visibility to the device(s).